 One year turned into five.

 During my time in France, I took on many roles and responsibilities with L’Arche.
 As an Assistant and later as a House Coordinator, I performed many duties and responsibilities to help with the daily life of individuals, but I received so much more than I gave.

 Core Members gave me complete acceptance and unconditional love.
 To them, it didn’t matter where I was from or what professional credentials I had.
 It didn’t matter that I was still working on my spoken French language, or that I was feeling lost in adjusting to so many new cultures.
 What mattered was that I was human, and I was there to spend time with them.
 We spoke the language of acceptance and love.
 It was freeing.

 During this time, I also reconnected with the group from Orange County.
 I would visit California and share with my friends, and present with group of people interested in L’Arche.
-Soon the time came for me to decide whether to stay overseas or move back to the states.
-I felt prompted to return to California.
-Before moving, Jean Vanier asked me to carry the mission of L’Arche to California.
+Soon the time came for me to decide whether to stay overseas or move back to the states to carry the mission of L’Arche to California.

 I kept connected to the group from Orange County, and we began to build even more relationships with people and churches that supported the mission of L’Arche.
 We began with monthly prayer nights, and then we added the formation of a planning team, broader community gatherings of people with and without disabilities together, and soon became a strong group of people committed to build a L’Arche community.